Jeffrey Bluestone: Research

 As of January 2022, Bluestone's research group focuses on studying the role of T cell receptors on regulatory T cells ("Tregs").
 In the early 90s, he identified the role of CD28 and its interaction with CTLA-4 The development of soluble receptors of CTLA-4 led to the development of the drugs abatacept and later belatacept.
 Further work with James P. Allison to target CTLA-4 resulted in the development of immune checkpoint therapies also known as immunotherapy.
 This led to the clinical development of ipilimumab (Yervoy™), which was approved in 2011 by the FDA for the treatment of metastatic melanoma.
 Their current work on understanding Tregs has been discussed as an avenue to further developments in the treatment Type 1 Diabetes.

 Awards and recognition

-Bluestone was elected as a fellow to the American Academy of Arts and Sciences in 2006, and as a member of the National Academy of Medicine.
+Bluestone was elected as a fellow to the American Academy of Arts and Sciences in 2006, and as a member of the National Academy of Medicine..
+In 2023, he was elected to the National Academy of Sciences.

 He has received the Mary Tyler Moore and Robert Levine Excellence in Clinical Research Award from the Juvenile Diabetes Research Foundation, and an award for distinguished alumni from his doctoral institution.